Allison Chase Sutherland Songwriters' Association of Washington

 The NewSong Academy, three days of intensive workshops on songcraft and live performance, celebrates its 2nd year in hip, historic Shepherdstown, WV (just 90 minutes from Washington, D.C. and Baltimore).
 The Academy occurs immediately before NewSong, home of the great weekend gathering of performers and songwriters and the Mountain Stage NewSong Contest Live Round & Finals.
 The Academy is perfect for writers and performers at all levels including professional songwriters and touring artists, musicians whose true love is their weekend gigging, beginner songwriters and first time performers.

-We are very excited to announce this years' stellar faculty lineup: Kathy Mattea, Billy Jonas, Paul Reisler, Jason Blume and Ysaye M. Barnwell of Sweet Honey in the Rock.
+We are very excited to announce this year's stellar faculty lineup: Kathy Mattea, Billy Jonas, Paul Reisler, Jason Blume and Ysaye M. Barnwell of Sweet Honey in the Rock.
 Workshops are taught by major hit songwriters, top national performers and music industry experts in an intimate setting that makes the classes highly engaging, informative and inspiring.
 Click here to learn more about our faculty.

 1. A spot in the Mountain Stage NewSong Contest Live Round on Saturday, August 26.
-As space is limited for this live round, this is available to all registrants until all live round spaces are full.
+As space is limited for this live round, this is available to all registrants until all spaces are full.

 2. Free camping at the NewSong Campground in Morgan’s Grove near downtown—with campfire song circles and mingling with writers and performers from around the country.